rasbt/pattern_classification/resources/data_glossary.md

 #### Knowledge Discovery in Databases (KDD)
 [[back to top](#table-of-contents)]

-Knowledge Discovery in Databases (KDD) describes a popular workflow in the field of data mining for extracting useful and meaningful information.
-Typically, the individual steps consist of data preprocessing (feature selection, dimensionality reduction, normalization, etc.), the discovery of patterns, post-processing, and eventually information retrieval.
+Knowledge Discovery in Databases (KDD) describes a popular workflow including [data mining](#data-mining) for extracting useful and meaningful information out of data.
+Typically, the individual steps are feature selection, pre-processing, transformation, [data mining](#data-mining), and post-processing (evaluation and interpretation).

 <br>